Netflix/falcor/documentation/model.md

     }});
 ~~~

-You can transform and retreive values by passing the Model the (Paths)[./paths.md] to those values within its associated JSON object.
+You can transform and retrieve values by passing the Model the (Paths)[./paths.md] to those values within its associated JSON object.

 ~~~js
 // This outputs the following to the console: